Our feature story today is on

 This was an amazing opportunity for me and I feel that I have gained insight into their community.
 I think the biggest question is how do we as a developed nation help a developing nation to develop, without making all the mistakes that we have made??
 How can they skip the pollution problems, the diet and health problems and the conservation problems?

-We hope that our video and photographs will help provide an insight into this community and maybe help solve some of the problems.
+our video and photographs will help provide an insight into this community and maybe help solve some of the problems.

 I would definitely love to be involved in other projects along this line!